MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/no-billing-account-found.md

 ## Why isn’t this permission granted automatically?

 By default, Microsoft takes a higher security stance by only assigning ownership permission to the first Global admin created for an organization.
-Any additional Global or Billing admins, or Global Readers must be explicitly granted the Billing account owner role manually on the Billing account.
+Any other Global or Billing admins, or Global Readers must be explicitly granted the Billing account owner role manually on the Billing account.

 ## Related content